Shaw Local

 He was arrested by the Aurora police.

 Mullen was convicted of home invasion, armed violence and armed robbery felonies.
-He was also convicted on two counts of aggravated discharge of a firearm, two felony counts of aggravated unlawful restraint and a felony for aggravated animal cruelty.
+He also was convicted on two counts of aggravated discharge of a firearm, two felony counts of aggravated unlawful restraint and a felony for aggravated animal cruelty.

 Charges against Mullen for the 2013 incident were authorized by the Kane County State’s Attorney’s Office.